PrestaShop/prestashop-specs/content/1.7/back-office/advanced-parameters/Security/employee-sessions-listing.md

 2) Import

-After clicking on it, the is a redirection to the import page in advanced parameters
+After clicking on it, the user is redirected to the import page in advanced parameters

 3) Show SQL query